eugenia1984/english/glossary.md

 `They are perhaps the best developer for this project.` -> They might be the best developer, but it is not definite.

+- **Phishing** is a type of online scam where attackers try to trick people into giving personal information, like passwords or credit card numbers, by pretending to be a trustworthy source.

+For example:

+`Phishing attempts are common in emails that look like they come from your bank.` -> Scammers often try to trick people using fake emails.

 - **pics** is a short form of pictures.
 When you take pics, you are using your camera or cell phone to capture images.

 - **pique one's interest**: this phrase means to stimulate or arouse someone's curiosity or interest in something.
 It's often used when something catches your attention and makes you want to learn more about it.
 Alongside this phrase, you will fill in the blanks with familiar words that you've already learned.